 HCWs whose possible exposure does not require exclusion from work should be advised:

 - that they can continue to practice or work as normal while asymptomatic*

 - that they need to monitor their own health and make phone contact with the healthcare service using standard routes such as NHS 111 (as detailed above) if they become unwell

-- they need to inform occupational health and line manager if they need be excluded from work
+- they need to inform occupational health and their line manager if they become symptomatic and need be excluded from work

 The HCW may use standard routes such as NHS 111 if they become unwell, or providers may choose to provide a direct point of contact.